ostdotcom/website-docupony/platform/docs/2-plan.md

 :::warning Conversion Rate
 - Once you mint your token, the conversion rate is fixed and cannot be changed.
-- Conversion rates do not transfer from Sandbox to Production and must be set again during the token setup in the production environment.
+- Conversion rates do not transfer from Sandbox to Production and must be set again during the token setup in the Production environment.
 :::

 ## d.
 Mobile and web UX and design